INN/docs/how-we-work/meetings.md

 -  Replaces daily scrum every Friday (at 10:00 AM ET)
 -  Uses the Google Hangout link from the recurring event invite on the team Google calendar
--  Limited to 30 minutes
+-  Limited to 20 minutes

 Each team member, in less than 2 minutes (no more than 15 minutes total):

 -  What you did yesterday, your plan for today (your regular scrum)
 -  Your main accomplishments this week
 -  What did you learn?
--  Your plan for next week
 -  Blockers/issues to resolve so you can start strong next week

 As a team (no more than 10 minutes):